-This BLESS® (Basic Literacy Education Saving Souls®) training course equips students to work with impoverished children aged 5 to 8.
-Administering the BLESS Center curriculum enables the student to instruct children in Biblical life principles and English reading skills.
-This course trains students to organize and administer a 12- to 15-week BLESS Center ministry and to share the Gospel with impoverished children and their families.
+This BLESS® (Basic Literacy Education Saving Souls®) training course introduces students to the mission of working with impoverished children ages 5 to 8.
+Learning how the BLESS Center curriculum is administered enables the student to better instruct children in Biblical life principles and English reading skills.
+This course is designed to give students an introduction to what is required to organize and administer a 12- to 15-week BLESS Center ministry and to share the Gospel with impoverished children and their families.